rikschennink/rikschennink.nl/_posts/2016-10-13-list-or-no-list-thats-the-question.md

 ---
 layout: post
-title: List or no list, that's the question.
+title: List or no list, that's the question
 tags:
 - Resource
 - HTML